Puma Vigor Mono Review Facts

 , with a contemporary look that performs well.
 It comes in three colors: Safety Yellow, Quarry/Puma White, and Puma Black

 /Quiet Shade.
-The yellow shoe is bright for people who like bright colors or want to stay visible, while the grey and black shoes are more neutral.
+The yellow shoe is bright for those people who like bright colors or want to stay visible, while the grey and black shoes are more neutral.
 Each shoe has a white outsole with dots that are the main color.
-The mesh has a honeycomb-like look to it and covers the entire shoe except the outsole, even the tongue and heel.
+The mesh has a honeycomb-like look to it and covers the entire shoe except the outsole.
 Reviewers really liked the way the shoe looked, noting that it looked good in different outfits and the yellow helped them stay visible when running near streets.

 The Vigor Mono has good durability.
 The carbon rubber in the outsole is very durable, as it was designed to be able to run for at least a few hundred miles